TheFoundryVisionmongers/nuke-ML-server/README.md

 Please find installation instructions in [INSTALL.md](INSTALL.md).

+## Known issues

+The GPU can run out of memory when doing model inference.
+To run DensePose or Mask-RCNN, it is necessary to have a GPU memory of at least 6GB.

 ## License

 The source code is licensed under the Apache License, Version 2.0, found in [LICENSE](LICENSE).

-Two of the models (DensePose and Mask-RCNN) have individual licenses that can be found in their respective folders.
+Two of the models (Mask RCNN and DensePose) have individual licenses that can be found in their respective folders.

 This is strictly non-commercial.